PhysMaster

 Instruction Tuning Data Icon

-Training Paradigm: We improve physics-awareness of PhysEncoder and thus of video generation model in a three-stage training pipeline on a simple, yet fundamental task, which proves to generalize effectively to diverse physical scenarios guided by relevant fundamental physical principles.
+Training Paradigm: We improve physics-awareness of PhysEncoder and thus of video generation model in a three-stage training pipeline, which proves to generalize effectively to diverse physical scenarios guided by different physical principles.

 Instruction Tuning Recipes Icon

-Generic Solution: Our PhysMaster, which learns physical knowledge via representation learning, has potential to act as a generic solution for physics-aware video generation and broader applications.
+Generic Solution: Our PhysMaster, which learns physical knowledge via representation learning,can act as a generic solution for physics-aware video generation and has potential for broader applications.

 Teaser Image

 Video generation models nowadays are capable of generating visually realistic videos, but often fail to adhere to physical laws, limiting their ability to generate physically plausible videos and serve as ''world models''.
 To address this issue, we propose PhysMaster, which captures physical knowledge as a representation for guiding video generation models to enhance their physics-awareness.
-Specifically, based on the image-to-video (I2V) task where the model is expected to predict physically plausible dynamics from the input image.
-Since the input image serves as a direct source of physical priors, we devise PhysEncoder to encode physical information from it as an extra condition to inject physical knowledge into the video generation process, avoiding explicit simulation of physical processes.
-The misalignment between high-level physical knowledge and generation model, as well as the difficulty in unified modeling motivate PhysEncoder to leverage generative feedback from generation models to optimize physical representations with Direct Preference Optimization (DPO) in an end-to-end manner, allowing for physical representation learning from human preferences, which provides a feasible solution for improving physics-awareness of PhysEncoder and thus of video generation.
-More importantly, our PhysEncoder is trained on a simple, yet fundamental task but proves to generalize effectively to diverse physical scenarios guided by relevant fundamental physical principles.
-This implies that our PhysMaster, which unifies different physical processes via representation learning in reinforcement learning (RL) paradigm, has potential to act as a generic solution for physics-aware video generation and broader applications.
+Specifically, PhysMaster is based on the image-to-video task where the model is expected to predict physically plausible dynamics from the input image.
+Since the input image provides physical priors like relative positions and potential interactions of objects in the scenario, we devise PhysEncoder to encode physical information from it as an extra condition to inject physical knowledge into the video generation process.
+The lack of proper supervision on the model's physical performance beyond mere appearance motivates PhysEncoder to apply reinforcement learning with human feedback to physical representation learning, which leverages feedback from generation models to optimize physical representations with Direct Preference Optimization (DPO) in an end-to-end manner.
+PhysMaster provides a feasible solution for improving physics-awareness of PhysEncoder and thus of video generation, proving its ability on a simple proxy task and generalizability to wide-ranging physical scenarios.
+This implies that our PhysMaster, which unifies solutions for various physical processes via representation learning in the reinforcement learning paradigm, can act as a generic and plug-in solution for physics-aware video generation and broader applications.

 Data Logo Training